magarenzo/RepoDisplayerJS/README.md

 # projectCarousel.js

-Scrape data and loop through public repositories associated with a GitHub user's profile
+Scrape data and loop through pinned repositories listed on a GitHub user's profile

 ---